vladkramarov/twitter_stance_on_ukraine/README.md

 # twitter_stance_on_ukraine

+## Overview
+In this project, Twitter's stance towards the war in Ukraine is determined using Distlbert transformer with a shallow NN.
+- Approximately 10K tweets that mention Ukraine are classified daily
+- Aggregated results are shown in a Dash app, deployed on Elastic Beanstalk

 ## 1. Running the code
 - Install Python 3.10.0 or above
 - Required packages for the **whole repo are in** [requirements_full](requirements_full.txt)
 - [requirements](requirements.txt) is for **deployment purposes only**

 ## 2. Training Data
 - Data for training, validating, and testing is located in the [dataset](dataset) folder